AlexaCRM/alexacrm.github.io/integration-cds/views.md

 ## Display data using a custom template

-By default, CDS Integration uses `view.twig` as a template.
+By default, Dataverse Integration uses `view.twig` as a template.
 (See `/integration-cds/templates/twig/view.twig`.)
 You can define your own template inside between {% raw %}`{% view %}` and `{% endview %}`{% endraw %}.

 `entityview` is the object exposed inside the template.
-It contains view data, configuration options and essential metadata required to render the template with CDS records.
+It contains view data, configuration options and essential metadata required to render the template with Dataverse Integration records.
 Following items are included in `entityview`:

 - `columns` -- map of view column definitions.
 Logical names of column attributes are used as a key.
 Each object includes several fields:
   - `logical_name` -- logical name of the attribute.